 45 countries and territories around the world have deposit return schemes.
 These include: the Scandinavian countries (Norway, Denmark, Sweden, Finland) Germany, Estonia, Lithuania, some states in Australia (including Queensland and New South Wales) and some American states (including California, Connecticut and Hawaii), Netherlands, Iceland and provinces of Canada.

 We want to make sure we have the best possible scheme for Scotland, reflecting its needs and unique characteristics.
 Scotland’s scheme is the result of intensive engagement and research with scheme operators around the world.

-Parts of the Regulations will come into force earlier to enable various scheme actors to prepare for the operation of the scheme.
+The scheme will go live for consumers on 1 July 2022.
+Parts of the regulations will come intro force earlier to enable various scheme actors to prepare for the operation of the scheme.